PJFinnerty/Peter-Finnerty-Programming-and-Scripting-Project/draft_eda.md

 - We immediately notice that both sides of the violin are symmetrical.
 We also see that the shape of the violin looks similar to a bell curve.
 - The side of the violin represents the Probability Distribution Function (PDF), essentially what is represented in a histogram - turining your head sideways illustrates this.

-- Therefore, a violin plot takes the histogram (colored region) and the box plot and combining them into a single plot.
+- Therefore, a violin plot takes the histogram (colored region) and the box plot and combines them into a single plot.
 In this way, the violin plot gives you the best of both worlds: you can tell what the distribution is and you can also read the percentile values.

 ### 11. **Univariate, Bivariate and Multivariate Analysis.**
 - PDF, CDF, box plots, violin plots - these do univariate analysis.